wellcomecollection/platform-infrastructure/cloudfront/wellcomelibrary.org/README.md

 ## How to deploy the redirects

-1. Create a ZIP package for the Lambda definition, which is uploaded to S3:
+1. Package and upload to S3 a ZIP for the Lambda definition

     ```console
     $ cd edge-lambda/